moelmi89/Week-1-Code-Refactor/README.md

 ## User Story

 ```
-As a stakeholder in a marketing consulatnc I want a codebase that follows accessibility standards
+As a stakeholder in a marketing consultancy I want a codebase that follows accessibility standards
 so that our own site is optimized for search engines
 ```